containerbuildsystem/osbs-docs/docs/admins.rst

 atomic-reactor.
 This JSON file includes information such as the repository from where cachito downloaded the source code and the revision reference that was downloaded (e.g., a git commit hash).

-Whitelisting `remote_source_url` build annotation
-'''''''''''''''''''''''''''''''''''''''''''''''''
-In addition to adding the new BType to koji, you may also want to whitelist the OpenShift `remote_source_url` build annotation.
-This is specially useful for scratch builds, where a koji build is not generated and users would not have information about how the sources were fetch for that build easily available. whitelist-annotations_ describes the steps needed to whitelist OpenShift build annotations.

 .. _cachito: https://github.com/release-engineering/cachito